SimJY9188/Assembly-language-loan-system/README.md

 # Assembly-language-loan-system
 Assignment during Bachelor Degree Year 2 Semester 1 Study

-📙 This code is completed using Visual Studio 2019 (not for business use)
+👀 Download the folder and ppen the .sln file type using Visual Studio 2019 to run the code.

-👀 Open the .sln file type to run the code.
+📙 This code is only for assignent purpose, not for bussiness use.